marionettejs/backbone.marionette/docs/dom.mixin.md

 The default mixin depends on Backbone's jQuery `$` object however it does not rely on jQuery-specific behavior.
 This should make it easier to develop your own API.
-You will, however, [need to also override Backbone's jQuery integration](#backbone-jquery-integration).
+You will, however, [need to also handle Backbone's jQuery integration](#backbone-jquery-integration).

 ### `createBuffer()`